 Benefit Law 58 (4th ed.
-2006)).3 In a defined benefit plan, participants are entitled to fixed benefit payments from a single plan trust.
+2006)).3 In a defined-benefit plan, participants are entitled to fixed benefit payments from a single plan trust.
 Id. at 255.
-By contrast, in a defined contribution plan, the participant is entitled to the proceeds in his or her own individual account.
-LaRue, 552 U.S. at 256; see also 29 U.S.C. § 1002(34) (discussing how a defined contribution plan participant has "an individual account . . . for benefits").
+By contrast, in a defined-contribution plan, the participant is entitled to the proceeds in his or her own individual account.
+Id. at 256; see also 29 U.S.C. § 1002(34) (discussing how a defined-contribution plan participant has "an individual account . . . for benefits").

-In LaRue, the Court held that Russell's emphasis on seeking relief for "the plan" did not preclude participants and beneficiaries of defined contribution plans from maintaining actions under § 502(a) for what amounts to individual relief.
+In LaRue, the Court held that Russell's emphasis on seeking relief for "the plan" did not preclude participants and beneficiaries of defined-contribution plans from maintaining actions under § 502(a) for what amounts to individual relief.
 552 U.S. at 256.
-Under the individualized approach called for by LaRue, a participant in a defined contribution plan may use § 502(a)(2) to recover for injuries caused by a breach of fiduciary duty that "impair the value of plan assets in [that] participant's individual account."
+Under the individualized approach called for by LaRue, a participant in a defined-contribution plan may use § 502(a)(2) to recover for injuries caused by a breach of fiduciary duty that "impair the value of plan assets in [that] participant's individual account."
 Id.

 b.
-Like the NLRA (and FLSA) at issue in Epic Systems, ERISA can easily be harmonized with the FAA's strong preference for enforcing parties' arbitration agreements by requiring individualized arbitration of the fiduciary breach claims.
-The district court's overbroad reading of §§ 409(a) and 502(a)(2) as demanding plan-wide relief in all cases (see A281-84) is contrary to LaRue and ignores Epic Systems' teachings.
+Like the NLRA (and FLSA) at issue in Epic Systems, ERISA can easily be harmonized with the FAA's strong preference for enforcing parties' arbitration agreements by requiring individualized arbitration of the fiduciary-breach claims.
+The district court's overbroad reading of $\S\S409(a)$ and 502(a)(2) as demanding plan-wide relief in all cases, including cases involving defined-contribution plans (see AA0185-188) is contrary to LaRue and ignores Epic Systems' teachings.

-3 In 2019, of the 733,678 pension plans in the United States, over 93 percent (686,809) were defined contribution plans; fewer than 7 percent (46,870) are defined benefit plans.
-Employee Benefits Security Administration, U.S. Dep't of Labor, Private Pension Plan Bulletin 3 (Sept.
-2021), https://bit.ly/3MBzA3Y.
+3 In 2019, of the 733,678 pension plans in the United States, over 93 percent (686,809) were defined-contribution plans; fewer than 7 percent (46,870) were defined-benefit plans.
+Employee Benefits Security Administration, U.S. Dep't of Labor, Private Pension Plan Bulletin (Sept.
+2021), https://bit.ly/3urZC2m.

-To begin with, the district court's statement that there is "a clear statutory right for a participant to seek Plan-wide relief under §§ 409(a) and 502(a)(2)" (A284) fails to take account of the fact that the plan at issue is a defined contribution plan.
+To begin with, the district court's statement that there is "a clear statutory right for a participant to seek Plan-wide relief under §§ 409(a) and 502(a)(2)" (AA0186) fails to take account of the fact that the plan at issue is a defined-contribution plan.
 As just discussed, a participant in that kind of plan can be made whole for any fiduciary breach with an individualized remedy.
-LaRue, 552 U.S. at 255-56 (interpreting §§ 409(a) and 502(a)(2)).4 a participant in a defined contribution plan must seek plan-wide relief in order to have a remedy under §§ 409(a) and 502(a)(2).
-As the Court explained, "our reference to the 'entire plan' in Russell, which accurately reflect[s] the operation of § 409 in the defined benefit context, are beside the point in the defined contribution context."
-LaRue, 552 U.S. at 256.
-In that context, "the Supreme Court has recognized that such claims are inherently individualized."
-Dorman v.
-Charles Schwab Corp. ("Dorman II"), 780 F. App'x 510, 514 (9th Cir.
-2019) (discussing LaRue) (emphasis added).
+LaRue, 552 U.S. at 255-56 (interpreting §§ 409(a) and 502(a)(2)).4

 The district court's opinion would improperly resurrect the dictum from Russell that a plan participant seeking relief under §§ 409(a) and 502(a)(2) must do so in a way that would "protect the entire plan" from fiduciary misconduct regardless of the type of plan at issue.
-Russell, 473 U.S. at 142.
-In fact, the LaRue Court unequivocally rejected the idea that
+Russell, 473

-4 Because this case involves a defined contribution plan rather than a defined benefits plan, the Court has no occasion to decide whether the effective vindication doctrine could preclude enforcement of an arbitration agreement with respect to a fiduciary breach claim in the defined benefit context.
+4 Because this case involves a defined-contribution plan rather than a defined-benefit plan, the Court has no occasion to decide whether the effective-vindication doctrine could preclude enforcement of an arbitration agreement with respect to a fiduciary breach claim in the defined-benefit context.